cha-kos/typecodechallenge/README.md

   Clone the repository and navigate to the repository folder via your command line.
   Once inside of the repository folder, navigate into the `typecodeapp` folder.

-  From the `typecode app` folder, first install the ruby dependencies by running the command:
+  From the `typecode app` folder, first install the ruby dependencies by running the commands:

+    `gem install bundler`
     `bundle install`

   Once you have successfully installed the gems, install FrontEnd dependencies by running the command:

     `npm install`

   Setup your database by running the command:

     `bundle exec rake db:setup`

   This command will automatically seed the database with the five records asked for in the assessment prompt.

 ### Running Locally

-  To run this application locally, start your local Rails server by running the command
+  To run this application locally, start your local Rails server by running the command:

     `rails s`

   Navigate to http://localhost:3000/ via your browser.
-Since there was no page to page navigation required for this challenge, I suggest starting at one of the URLs
+Since page navigation was not required for this assessment, I suggest starting at one of the URLs below.
+You can edit the title inline by clicking the edit button or simply clicking the title.

   http://localhost:3000/#/article/i-dwell-in-possibility